george-eastman-museum/LTO-Documentation/README.md

 ## Installation - Prerequisites
 ### Linux
-Depending on your specific needs, you will must first install some or all of the following:
+Depending on your specific needs, you must first install some or all of the following:
 - `mt-st` - for tape control
 - `mtx` - for auto-loaders and tape libraries
-- `ltfs` - Install the reference implementation from [here](https://github.com/LinearTapeFileSystem/ltfs "ltfs reference implementation")
+- `ltfs` - Linear Tape File System.
+Install the reference implementation from [here](https://github.com/LinearTapeFileSystem/ltfs "ltfs reference implementation")
 - `bru` - Download and install Argest BRU Core from the [BRU website](https://www.tolisgroup.com/index.html "BRU website")

 ## Connecting Everything